Attachment Wounds and Relational Trauma

 How Attachment Wounds Show Up in Adult Relationships

 Unhealed attachment wounds often replay themselves in adult relationships.
+You might notice:

-• Intense emotional reactions to perceived rejection
+• Intense reactions to perceived rejection

 • Difficulty setting or respecting boundaries